Home | Ship Stats | Historical Background | Present Day|

 Sunk By: U-140 Survivors: 12 of 12 survived (0 dead)

-Data Collected on Site: Multibeam sonar; listed on the National Register of Historic Places
+Data Collected on Site: Multibeam sonar; photography, listed on the National Register of Historic Places

-LV-71 is located in 180 feet of water and as a government vessel, it is still owned by the United States.
-Under an agreement reached in October 2014, NOAA, through the nearby Monitor National Marine Sanctuary, conducted work required under the National Historic Preservation Act to document the wreck's physical remains, nominate the site to the National Register of Historic Places, and partner with the local community and U.S. Coast Guard to share LV-71's story for the 100 anniversary of its sinking and beyond.
+LV-71 is located in 200 feet of water and as a U.S. Lighthouse Service vessel, is still owned by the U.S. Coast Guard (USCG).
+Under an agreement reached in 2014, between USCG and NOAA, Monitor National Marine Sanctuary agreed to conduct fieldwork to document the wreck's physical remains, nominate the site to the National Register of Historic Places, and partner with the local community and USCG to share LV-71's story for the 100th anniversary of its sinking and beyond.

-In September 2015, NOAA and the Bureau of Energy Management along with the United States Coast Guard, East Carolina University and UNC Coastal Studies Institute surveyed Diamond Shoals Lightship LV-71.
-Maritime archaeologists conducted and completed an archaeological assessment of the wreck site and the data collected was used to nominate the site to the National Register of Historic Places.
+In 2015, NOAA and the Bureau of Ocean Energy Management, along with USCG, East Carolina University and UNC Coastal Studies Institute, surveyed LV-71.
+Maritime archaeologists conducted and completed an archaeological assessment of the wreck site, and the data collected was used to nominate the site to the National Register of Historic Places.